 The Bueno Hot Spring

 The Bueno Hot Spring is a spa garden located in the municipality of Capas, on the northern side of Crow Valley.

-Some locals around the area, surprisingly believed that the pools can even heal some illnesses.
+Some locals around the area, surprisingly, believed that the pools could even heal some illnesses.
 However, none of this is proven true, but this place is certainly a must-visit.

 The Tambo Lake

-The Tambo Lake is known to be the most-visited place in the entirety of Capas because it offers a good deal of physical group activities such as water paddling, fishing, and ATV ride adventure.
+The Tambo Lake is known to be the most-visited place in the entirety of Capas because it offers a good deal of physical group activities such as water paddling, fishing, and ATV ride adventures.

 As of 2021 tour guide rates, you have to pay 50 pesos to access the lake.
 You may also pay an eco-tour guide fee of 350 pesos.
 Moreover, the ATV adventure ride is profitable for 3 hours.

 Unique Cultural Heritage

 They are uniquely built and made to represent the things that most people of Tarlac greatly cared for, so you really have to drop by these amazing cultural places.
-If you are a devoted Catholic, the following religious places might catch your interest.
+Also, if you are a devoted Catholic, the following religious places might catch your interest.

 Mt.
 Peniel Prayer Mountain

 The most solemn and peaceful prayer mountain in Capas Tarlac is called ‘Mt.
 Peniel’.
 This place of worship is said to be a gateway to reconnect your lost souls and improve your relationship with the Lord.

 By setting foot in its vicinity, your mind, heart, and soul will be cleansed thoroughly.
 Rekindling the lost faith or self-love can be successfully achieved through this close-to-nature place.

 San Nicolas de Tolentino Parish

-The San Nicolas de Tolentino Parish or locally known as Apung Kalas is another place of worship for Christian devotees who reside in Capas, Tarlac.
+The San Nicolas de Tolentino Parish, or locally known as Apung Kalas, is another place of worship for Christian devotees who reside in Capas, Tarlac.
 The patron saint of this parish is Nicholas of Tolentino, a patron dedicated to Holy Souls.
 He is an advocate for all the souls who dwell in Purgatory.

 The municipality of Capas is a place that is undeniably rich with nature, culture, and history.
 Its picturesque view is a God-given gift for every Filipino family who wants to start investing in real estate and properties.

-Check out our catalog of house and lot for sale properties in the Philippines
+Discover our house and lot for sale properties in the Philippines